Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 Jennifer’s friends described her as a "very sweet woman," whose faith was very important to her.
 After she headed to San Diego to study business at National University, she went to a party and met someone who seemed to place the same emphasis on faith as she did: 25-year-old Michael Blagg, a helicopter pilot in the U.S. Navy currently stationed in the city.

-"Jennifer was always looking for a great family man, a great Christian man, and for him to be the provider and have kids," Teresa Wiedenmann, a friend of Jennifer's, told "Killer Relationship With Faith Jenkins," airing Sundays at 7/6c on Oxygen.
+"Jennifer was always looking for a great family man, a great Christian man, and for him to be the provider and have kids," Teresa Wiedenmann, a friend of Jennifer's, told "Killer Relationship With Faith Jenkins," streaming now on Peacock and Oxygen.

 In 1991, the two were married.
 Michael soon retired from the Navy and became an engineer, and the two relocated to Simpsonville, South Carolina, where they had a baby girl named Abby.